maroc81/kitfx/README.md

                                 }

                                 // You could use the PropertyValueFactory but it turns out to be more
-                                // verbose than above, plus you lose static checks this + ktablecolumn<ModelSubObject, Int>("ID") {
+                                // verbose than above, plus you lose static checks, plus PropertyValueFactory
+                                // is deprecated
+                                this + ktablecolumn<ModelSubObject, Int>("ID") {
                                     cellValueFactory = PropertyValueFactory<ModelSubObject, Int>("idProperty")
                                 }